john1904-ctrl/SIHPS/README.md

-"My idea for the hackathon is to bring back alumni to college functions by conducting activities related to them, creating strong bonds, and rebuilding the college community.
+My idea for the hackathon is to bring back alumni to college functions by conducting activities related to them, creating strong bonds, and rebuilding the college community.

 Build a platform where alumni can share their expertise through blogs, podcasts, and webinars, benefiting both students and fellow alumni.